 History

-The 13th-century church was thoroughly rebuilt at the beginning of the second quarter of the 15th century.
-These works were carried out by the workshop of Heinrich Brunsberg, a master builder and architect operating in the Brandenburg, among others at the church of St. James in Szczecin.
-Around 1460, the church was extended by one wide western bay, with a tower in the middle.
-However, because it had problems with static, it was demolished as early as 1556, which also forced the re-transformation of the church’s façade.
-A little earlier, in 1534, like most other sacral buildings in Western Pomerania, the church of St. Peter and Paul was taken by the Protestant community.
+The original 13th-century church, perhaps still wooden, was thoroughly rebuilt at the beginning of the second quarter of the 15th century.
+This work was carried out by a workshop influenced by the Gothic architecture of Heinrich Brunsberg, a master mason and architect active in the Brandenburg March, including at St. James’s church in Szczecin.
+Around 1460, the church was extended by a single wide western bay, topped with a central tower.
+However, because it had structural problems, the bells were removed and sold in 1546, and then the tower was demolished in 1556, necessitating a further transformation of the church’s façade.
+A little earlier, in 1534, like most other religious buildings in Western Pomerania, the church of St. Peter and Paul was taken by the Protestant community.

-During artillery fire in 1677, the church was heavily damaged.
-The reconstruction was carried out in the years 1679 – 1683, during which the divisions between the aisles were eliminated, the vaults were not rebuilt, and the external facades were simplified.
+During the Swedish Wars in the first half of the 17th century, the church was surrounded by early modern fortifications.
+Exposed to artillery fire, the building was damaged in 1677, but thanks to the quick intervention of the townspeople, a fire in the roof truss was extinguished and the vault temporarily saved.
+Unfortunately, soon after, rain and strong winds toppled the weakened western gable, which collapsed onto the vault and the pillars.
+The reconstruction was carried out in the years 1679-1683, during which the divisions between the aisles were eliminated, the vaults were not rebuilt, and the external facades were simplified.
 In 1702, Hans Kamerling made an apparent vault, i.e. a wooden ceiling shaped like a brick vault, in 1707 the floor above the northern chapel was demolished, and in 1731 an annex was added at the sacristy.
-In 1817 – 1818, during the renovation, most of the Baroque elements were removed and replaced with neo-gothic furnishings, while in 1901 the western façade and the southern portal were regothisated.
-Conservation works combined with architectural research were carried out in the years 1960 – 1961.
+In 1817-1818, during the renovation, most of the Baroque elements were removed and replaced with neo-gothic furnishings, while in 1901 the western façade and the southern portal were regothisated.
+Conservation works combined with architectural research were carried out in the years 1960-1961.

 Architecture